WWE’s Alexa Bliss Shows Off Some Serious Sideboob, Deep Cleavage In Sequined Silver Dress

 The center of attention, however, seems to lie upon the sunner’s decolletage.
 In this image, Alexa Bliss is clad in a sequined silver dress with a plunging neckline, the cut of the garment serving to showcase her deep cleavage.
 Some serious sideboob is also put on display via her pose, and the WWE superstar’s confident smile seems to imply that she knows exactly how good she looks.

 In the very brief caption attached to the above image, Alexa Bliss gave a shout out to her makeup artists — and the awards ceremony she was attending.
-Her fans didn’t seem to mind her reticence to offer further remarks, lavishing over 220,000 likes and 1,700 plus comments in response to the share in relatively short order.
+Her fans didn’t seem to mind her reticence to offer further remarks, lavishing over 220,000 likes and 1,700-plus comments in response to the share in relatively short order.

 “Gorgeous!!!!!! [heart-eyed emoji] You need to rock the side boob look more often,” fellow WWE talent Nia Jax wrote, complimenting Alexa on her curves.